Elisa-Fabbri/Stochastic-Resonance-Simulation/README.md

 Here, $\omega$ represents the angular frequency of the oscillation, and $A$ is the amplitude of the oscillation.
 Since the period of this oscillation corresponds to the longest Milankovitch cycle (refer to the section *Observations of Past Climate and the Milankovitch Cycles*), the angular frequency is defined as $\omega = \frac{2 \pi}{10^{5}}$.
 Furthermore, the amplitude A is a small parameter, with an estimated value of approximately $A = 0.0005$.

-The function responsible for calculating this modulation is implemented in the 'stochastic_resonance.py' module and is named 'periodic_forcing'.
+The function responsible for calculating this modulation is implemented in the *stochastic_resonance.py* module and is named *periodic_forcing*.

 ### Simulation Parameters and Configuration File

-The project includes a configuration file named 'configuration.txt,' divided into three distinct sections.
-In the [settings] section, various simulation parameters are specified.
+The project includes a configuration file named *configuration.txt*, divided into three distinct sections.
+In the settings section, various simulation parameters are specified.
 Here, we explain each parameter in detail:

-- `stable_temperature_solution_1`: This represents the stable lower temperature solution, denoted as $T_1$ in the model.
+- **stable_temperature_solution_1**: This represents the stable lower temperature solution, denoted as $T_1$ in the model.
 It corresponds to the average Earth temperature during the glacial era and should be specified in Kelvin.
-The suggested value in the 'configuration.txt' file is 280 K.
+The suggested value in the *configuration.txt* file is 280 K.

-- `unstable_temperature_solution`: This parameter represents the unstable temperature solution, denoted as $T_2$ in the model (it is unobserved).
+- **unstable_temperature_solution**: This parameter represents the unstable temperature solution, denoted as $T_2$ in the model (it is unobserved).
 It should be specified in Kelvin and, for simplicity, is typically set halfway between the first and second stable solutions.
-In the 'configuration.txt' file, its value is 285 K.
+In the *configuration.txt* file, its value is 285 K.

-- `stable_temperature_solution_2`: This corresponds to the stable higher temperature solution, denoted as $T_3$ in the model.
+- **stable_temperature_solution_2**: This corresponds to the stable higher temperature solution, denoted as $T_3$ in the model.
 It represents the average Earth temperature during the interglacial era and should be specified in Kelvin.
-The suggested value in the 'configuration.txt' file is 290 K. Note that the observed temperature difference between the glacial and interglacial epochs is approximately 10K.
+The suggested value in the *configuration.txt* file is 290 K. Note that the observed temperature difference between the glacial and interglacial epochs is approximately 10K.

-- `surface_earth_thermal_capacity`: This parameter signifies the thermal capacity of the Earth's surface per unit area ($C$).
+- **surface_earth_thermal_capacity**: This parameter signifies the thermal capacity of the Earth's surface per unit area ($C$).
 It should be specified in J/m²K.
-The suggested value in the 'configuration.txt' file is $0.31 \cdot 10^{9} J/m^2 K$.
+The suggested value in the *configuration.txt* file is $0.31 \cdot 10^{9} J/m^2 K$.

-- `relaxation_time`: This represents the system's relaxation time in years ($\tau$ in the model).
-In the 'configuration.txt' file, its value is set to 13 years.
+- **relaxation_time**: This represents the system's relaxation time in years ($\tau$ in the model).
+In the *configuration.txt* file, its value is set to 13 years.
 In the article by Benzi et al. [^2], its value is reported as 8 years.

-- `emission_model`: This parameter denotes the model used for simulating Earth's emitted radiation.
-The possible values are 'linear' and 'black body.'
-In the 'configuration.txt' file, its value is 'linear.'
+- **emission_model**: This parameter denotes the model used for simulating Earth's emitted radiation.
+The possible values are *linear* and *black body*.
+In the *configuration.txt* file, its value is *linear*.

-- `forcing_amplitude`: This is the amplitude $A$ of the periodic modulation of incident solar radiation.
-Its value in the 'configuration.txt' file is 0.0005.
+- **forcing_amplitude**: This is the amplitude $A$ of the periodic modulation of incident solar radiation.
+Its value in the *configuration.txt* file is 0.0005.

-- `forcing_period`: This signifies the period of the periodic modulation of incident solar radiation.
-Its value corresponds to the longest Milankovitch cycle, which is $10^5$ years, as specified in the 'configuration.txt' file.
+- **forcing_period**: This signifies the period of the periodic modulation of incident solar radiation.
+Its value corresponds to the longest Milankovitch cycle, which is $10^5$ years, as specified in the *configuration.txt* file.

-Additionally, there are some more general parameters related to the simulation of temperature evolution (refer to the section "Forward Euler Discretization").
+Additionally, there are some more general parameters related to the simulation of temperature evolution (refer to the section *Forward Euler Discretization*).
 These include:

-- `num_steps`: The number of time steps in the simulation.
-The value in the 'configuration.txt' file is 1,000,000.
+- **num_steps**: The number of time steps in the simulation.
+The value in the *configuration.txt* file is 1,000,000.

-- `num_simulations`: The number of simulations to run for each noise intensity level.
-In the 'configuration.txt' file, its value is 10.
+- **num_simulations**: The number of simulations to run for each noise intensity level.
+In the *configuration.txt* file, its value is 10.

-- `time_step`: The time step for each simulation in years.
-In the 'configuration.txt' file, its value is 1 year.
+- **time_step**: The time step for each simulation in years.
+In the *configuration.txt* file, its value is 1 year.

 Lastly, the temperature evolution is simulated for various noise intensities.
-The 'configuration.txt' file specifies the starting noise variance, ending noise variance, and the number of equispaced variance levels to simulate the temperature evolution.
+The *configuration.txt* file specifies the starting noise variance, ending noise variance, and the number of equispaced variance levels to simulate the temperature evolution.

-- `variance_start`: Starting variance for noise intensity.
-In the 'configuration.txt' file, it is set to 0.01 [K^2/year].
+- **variance_start**: Starting variance for noise intensity.
+In the *configuration.txt* file, it is set to 0.01 [K^2/year].

-- `variance_end`: Ending variance for noise intensity.
-In the 'configuration.txt' file, it is set to 0.3 [K^2/year].
+- **variance_end**: Ending variance for noise intensity.
+In the *configuration.txt* file, it is set to 0.3 [K^2/year].

-- `num_variances`: Number of variance levels to simulate.
+- **num_variances**: Number of variance levels to simulate.

 ## References